Marian-Vittek/raspilot/README.md

 versions of our software again and again without physically touching the drone.
 Linux provides a file system with buffered I/O, allowing us to store and edit our configurations, logs, videos, etc.

-Though booting and shutting down may be annoying we are professional developers and we are used to it.
-Also, our experiments show that Linux user space processes can be perfectly timed with a resolution better than 1ms.
+Linux user space processes can be perfectly timed with a resolution better than 1ms.
 This is largely sufficient for the autopilot, where the main loop is executed every 10ms.
 Things that require better